lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 --------- index.html                        (the index.html file that we created above)
 --------- my-component/
 ------------- src/
------------------ MyComponent.svelte        (the MyComponent.svelte created above)
+----------------- MyComponent.svelte        (the MyComponent.svelte component created above)
 ----------------- main.js                   (a new file that we will create below)
 ------------- dist/
 ----------------- bundle.js                 (not created yet, but our goal is to create this file)